-- Generalized Anxiety Disorder (GAD): GAD is characterized by chronic and persistent anxiety, worry, fear, or stress – even when circumstances do not provoke it.
+- Generalized Anxiety Disorder (GAD): GAD is characterized by chronic and persistent anxiety, fear, stress or worry – even when circumstances do not provoke it.

 - Obsessive-Compulsive Disorder (OCD): OCD is characterized by recurring and unwanted thoughts (obsessions) and/or unwanted repetitive behaviors (compulsions).
-Performing compulsions can temporarily relieve anxiety, while not performing compulsory behaviors can increase stress and anxiety levels.
+Performing compulsions can temporarily relieve anxiety, while not performing compulsory behaviors can increase anxiety and stress levels.

 - Panic Disorder: Another type of anxiety disorder is Panic Disorder when there are chronic and repetitive panic attacks.
 A panic attack is an episode of intense fear, and physical symptoms may include increased heart rate that leads to chest pain, shortness of breath, dizziness and stomachaches.